Frequently Asked Questions

 Scholarships and Financial Aid

 Most KU military-affiliated scholarships open each spring for the next academic year.
-Check the Scholarships page in early February.
-The KU book scholarships for veterans/Guard/Reservists/ROTC are open year-round, while funding is available.
+KU book scholarships for veterans/Guard/Reservists/ROTC are open each fall and spring semester, while funding is available.
+Check the military-affiliated scholarships page to learn more.

 We keep track of national military-affiliated scholarships on our Scholarships page.
 Deadlines and criteria vary.